hastebrot/protokola/README.md

 ## Roadmap for proof of concept

 - [x] Implement a store that contains messages.
-- [ ] Implement a channel that fills the store.
+- [x] Implement a channel that fills the store.
+- [ ] Implement a codec that reads and writes messages.